SuadeLabs/fire/documentation/properties/purpose.md

 ### int_on_deposit
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **deposits**.

+### int_unallocated
+Describes an account that holds accrued interest that is unallocated.
+Required for BCAR RWA calculation and reporting.

 ### int_on_sft
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **Securities Financing Transactions**.